Belgium national football team results (unofficial matches): Wartime matches

-Probably because of the war period (World War I), the results of matches between 1915 and 1918 are not shown in official overviews.
+These games and results are recognized as official only by the CFI, but not by FIFA, who categorized them as "War-time Internationals".
 The Dutch newspaper De Telegraaf, however, listed three France–Belgium matches in this period together with the matches between 1905 and 1914, without noting a difference in status.
-In the 1918 match Albert I, King of the Belgians, handed out a cup trophy for the winners.
+In the 1918 match, Albert I handed out a cup trophy for the winners.
 Also in this period, they faced Italy three times, two of which as a France-Belgium representative team.